Free Educational Webinar: Tuesday, April 4th @6:45pm

 • Possess healthy corneas

-• Have realistic expectations about the outcome of SMILE surgery
+• Have realistic expectations about the outcome of ZEISS SMILE surgery

 To determine if you are a candidate, call our office to schedule a consultation at 615-321-8881.